patmbee/fintech_2/module_12_challenge/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to develop a machine learning model to predict outcomes of high risk loans.
+The purpose of this analysis is to develop a machine learning model to predict likely outcomes of high risk loans.
 Credit risk poses a classification problem that’s inherently imbalanced.
 This is because healthy loans easily outnumber risky loans in credit risk loan populations.
 This project uses various techniques to train and evaluate models with imbalanced classes.
 The original dataset contains historical lending activity from a peer-to-peer lending services companies.
 Using this data we then use machine learning models to predict if a grouping of financial characteristics will result in a healthy or unhealthy loan.

 The dataset consists of seven columns of borrowers financial history: